Skip to main content

 Do I need a visa to work in Austria from Germany?

 Red-White-Red Card for skilled workers.
 Points-based system.
-For EU citizens: Free to work.
+If you hold an EU passport: Free to work.
 Register Meldezettel within 3 days..
-Typical processing time: 2-3 months.
-Always verify current requirements with the official Austria immigration authority.
+Expect processing to take 2-3 months.
+Double-check the current rules with the Austria immigration authority before you book anything.

-How does healthcare work in Austria for expats?
+How does healthcare work in Austria once you arrive?

 How much tax will I pay in Austria?

-What should I budget for relocation from Germany to Austria?
+What up-front money do I need to move from Germany to Austria?

-Plan for a rental deposit of 3 month(s) of rent plus 2 month(s) agency fee.
-Registration and administrative costs are around €0.
+Budget 3 month(s) of rent for the deposit, plus another 2 month(s) for the agency fee.
+Registration and paperwork usually come in around €0.
 Usually 3 months deposit.
 Agent fees often 2 months.